pactflow/example-consumer/README.md

 ### Nock (record/replay example)

+NOTE: The nock recordings are already in the project, in the `./fixtures` directory, see below for how to obtain these recordings.

 * `make clean` - ensure previous pacts are cleared
 * `make test_nock` - run the nock test locally
 * `make fake_ci_nock` - run the nock version of the CI process locally

+#### Re-record

+You first need to start up the provider API in order to obtain nock recordings.
+The API must be running on `http://localhost:3000` for this step to work.

+* `npm run test:record` - this will run nock in record mode, and your api client will issue real requests to the API